matomo-org/piwik-python-api/doc/index.rst

 support, screen resolution, click goals etc. This could be accomplished by using some JavaScript code though if necessary.

-TODO What happens if we have one client-side requests followed by only server side requests?
+TODO What happens if we have one client-side request followed only by server-side requests?
 Is the info tied to the user/visit?

 Analytics API
 -------------